onedata/onedata-documentation/docs/glossary.md

 ## OnedataFS

-A [PyFilesystem2][website-pyfilesystem2] plugin that allows accessing the user data programmatically using a python API.
+A [PyFilesystem2][website-pyfilesystem2] plugin that allows accessing the user data programmatically using a Python API.
 Learn more [here][docs-onedatafs].

 ## OnedataRestFS

-A [PyFilesystem2][website-pyfilesystem2] plugin that allows accessing the user data programmatically using a python API, based on Onedata [REST API][].
+A [PyFilesystem2][website-pyfilesystem2] plugin that allows accessing the user data programmatically using a Python API, based on Onedata [REST API][].
 Learn more [here][docs-onedata-rest-fs].

 ## Onepanel

-A [service][] dedicated for administration of a [cluster][] and, itself, an integral part of the cluster.
+A [service][] dedicated to the administration of a [cluster][] and, itself, an integral part of the cluster.
 Accessible through the [Web GUI][] or [REST API][].
 Learn more in the [Architecture][docs-architecture-services], [Onezone administration panel][docs-onezone-administration-panel], and [Oneprovider administration